jmarkTheDeveloper/jmarkTheDeveloper/README.md

 <h2 align="left">Hi 👋!
-My name is Mark and I'm a Software Developer, from the Philippines 🇵🇭</h2>
+My name is Jae Mark and I'm a student at National University Studying Computer Science, from the Philippines 🇵🇭</h2>

 ###